jermspeaks/christmas-adventure/CHARACTERS.md

 - `section-13.md`, `section-14.md`, `section-16.md`, `section-151.md`, `section-152.md`, `section-153.md`, `section-155.md`, `section-175.md`, `section-176.md`, `section-177.md`, `section-407.md`

-## Kael
+## Kvothe

 The guardian of the Memory Vault, initially introduced as a mysterious figure cloaked in shadows that seem to move independently, with their face hidden beneath a hood.
-Kael has the coldest, emptiest eyes, and their presence creates an intense feeling of emptiness, like standing in a void where nothing exists, not even hope.
-Initially, Kael believes Christmas is a waste and that the magic is better off locked away to protect people from disappointment.
-However, through the story, Kael transforms from this cold, shadowy guardian into a warm, human person who remembers what Christmas really means.
-After their transformation, Kael becomes the guardian of balanced magic, helping magic flow and helping people find joy.
-Kael's transformation is central to the story's resolution.
+Kvothe has the coldest, emptiest eyes, and their presence creates an intense feeling of emptiness, like standing in a void where nothing exists, not even hope.
+Initially, Kvothe believes Christmas is a waste and that the magic is better off locked away to protect people from disappointment.
+However, through the story, Kvothe transforms from this cold, shadowy guardian into a warm, human person who remembers what Christmas really means.
+After their transformation, Kvothe becomes the guardian of balanced magic, helping magic flow and helping people find joy.
+Kvothe's transformation is central to the story's resolution.

 First appears in: `section-19.md` (introduced as "the guardian"), named in `section-21.md`